bkgupta95081/Major-project/README.md

 ### 6. Open the application

-Open your browser and visit:
+Open your browser and go to:

 ```text
 http://localhost:8080